Whitsun leave and its Corona pitfalls: which rules you have to observe for which goal

 In many of the classic vacation destinations for Germans, entry rules also apply.
 “For holidays in Austria, the following applies: You have to be vaccinated, recovered or tested,” says ADAC expert Hördegen.
 “In addition, an entry registration to be completed in advance is required.”
 This is also checked.
 At the Walserberg border crossing there were waiting times of one hour last weekend, says ADAC traffic officer Alexander Kreipl.

-If you only want to travel through Austria, you don’t need any of this, but you have to make it clear that the destination is not in Austria, for example with a booking confirmation from the hotel.
+If you only want to travel through Austria, you don’t need any of this, but you have to make it clear that the destination is not in Austria, for example by means of a booking confirmation from the hotel.
 Stopping, for example for refueling stops, is tolerated, but actually not allowed.

 Holidays in Italy, Spain and Greece: these are the rules